 Acrylic paint is permanent on fabric which is good when you paint on it and quite bad news if you accidentally poured some paint on clothing (hey, turn it into a custom piece!), as acrylics are very hard to wash off.

-You can paint on denim, leather, silk – almost any kind of fabric.
+You can paint on denim, leather, silk – almost any kind of fabric, as well as shoes.

 Tips for painting on fabric: